rakeshdhote/DAND-DataWranglingWithMongoDB/README.md

 The course focused on the foundations of the
 *  Extract data stored in common formats such as csv, Microsoft Excel, JSON, XML and data scraping from HTML
 *  Audit data for quality - accuracy, completeness, consistency, uniformity, and validity
-*  Storing, retriving, and analyzing data using MongoDB.
+*  Storing, retrieving, and analyzing data using MongoDB.

 Exercises are programmed in Python and MongoDB.